Algebraically hyperbolic groups

 Hence, $[\phi_S(h), \phi_S(t)]=\phi_S([h, t])=1$ a contradiction.
 Hence, $G$ contains no subgroups $H\rtimes\mathbb{Z}$ with $H$ locally cyclic.
 The result follows. \end{proof}

-\begin{example} If $G$ has no $\mathbb{Z}^2$-subgroups and is a limit group over a torsion-free hyperbolic group $\Gamma$ then $G$ is AH.
-This follows from combining Proposition \ref{prop:residualAH} with the classification of limit groups over a hyperbolic group $G$ as the finitely generated fully residually $G$ groups \cite[Proposition 1.18]{Sela2009Diophantine}. \end{example}
+\begin{example} Let $\Gamma$ be a torsion-free hyperbolic group.
+If $G$ has no $\mathbb{Z}^2$ subgroups and is a limit group over $\Gamma$, then $G$ is AH.
+This follows from combining Proposition \ref{prop:residualAH} with the classification of limit groups over a hyperbolic group $\Gamma$ as the finitely generated fully residually $\Gamma$ groups \cite[Proposition 1.18]{Sela2009Diophantine}. \end{example}

-\p{Residually weakly AH groups} Our result is stronger in the setting of weakly AH groups, as it relates to a residual, rather than fully residual, property: A group $G$ is \emph{residually weakly AH} if for every non-trivial element $g\in G\setminus\{1\}$ there exists a weakly AH group $H_g$ and a epimorphism $\phi_g\colon G\twoheadrightarrow H_g$ such that $\phi_g(g)$ is non-trivial.
+\p{Residually weakly AH groups} Our result is stronger in the setting of weakly AH groups, as it relates to a residual, rather than fully residual, property: A group $G$ is \emph{residually weakly AH} if for every non-trivial element $g\in G\smallsetminus\{1\}$ there exists a weakly AH group $H_g$ and a epimorphism $\phi_g\colon G\twoheadrightarrow H_g$ such that $\phi_g(g)$ is non-trivial.

 As in Proposition \ref{prop:residualAH}, the condition on $\mathbb{Z}^2$ subgroups is necessary as $\mathbb{Z}^2$ itself is residually weakly AH.